justusthane/grav-justus.ws/user/pages/07.todo/default.md

 - [ ] FZF article
 - [ ] Add /now page
 - [ ] Add "How does this site work?" page
+- [ ] Self-composting page?
+- [ ] "Slow Story": use a neural network or something to generate a story at a speed of one word per day
+    - I definitely don't know how to do this, but I like the idea and it might be fun to figure out?